-- Grade Point Average (GPA) Policy: Students must maintain a cumulative grade point average for all college-credited courses according to the following College schedule.
-GPA will be assessed after a student has attempted 12 college credited hours.
+B. Grade Point Average (GPA) Policy: Students must maintain a cumulative grade point average for all college-credited courses according to the following College schedule.
+GPA will be assessed after a student has attempted 1 college credit hours.
 (Note: Developmental courses will not count toward GPA calculation.)

 GPA Credit Hours

-- Academic Progress Policy: Students must maintain satisfactory progress for all courses.
-Satisfactory progress will be based on a cumulative successful completion of 67% of all credits attempted and will be assessed after a student has attempted 12 credit hours.
-For the purposes of calculating satisfactory progress, withdrawals made within the refund period will not count toward the calculation of progress.
+C. Academic Progress Policy: For the purposes of calculating satisfactory progress, withdrawals made within the refund period will not count toward the calculation of progress when the student has not begun attendance in the course.
 A grade of "A," "B," "C," "D," "P" or "MP" will be considered a successful completion.
 However, a grade of "MP" cannot be given in the same course more than two times.
-On the third attempt, a grade of "MP" will be converted to a grade "F".
+On the third attempt, a grade of "MP" will be converted to a grade "F."